Home Page

 All available adoption cats are living with foster families where they receive excellent care and are closely observed.
 This is how we get to know the cats’ personalities, their favourite activities and sometimes whether they enjoy the company of other pets.
 The more we learn about our adoption cats through the eyes of our foster families, the better able we are to match one of PAW’s rescued cats with their special someone.

-Once the adoption application has been completed, PAW will make all the arrangements for you to meet the cat(s) you wish to.
+Once the adoption process has been completed, PAW will make all the arrangements for you to meet the cat(s) you wish to.
+This is usually done by bringing the cat to your home for a little visit.
+The visit can range from a few days to a couple of weeks.

 The goal is PERMANENCE!